The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 library(adoptr)

 While adopt also allows implementation of custom scores via subclassing, for most applications a simple point-wise arithmetic on scores is sufficient.
-For instance, consider the case of a utility maximizing approach to planning where not a hard constraint on power but rather a trade-off betweem power and expected sample size is required.
-The simplest utility function would just be a weightes sum of both power (negative weight since we minimize costs!) and expected sample size.
+For instance, consider the case of a utility maximizing approach to planning where not a hard constraint on power but rather a trade-off between power and expected sample size is required.
+The simplest utility function would just be a weighted sum of both power (negative weight since we minimize costs!) and expected sample size.

 Consider the following situation